A. Gary Anderson

 By Elias Almarez-Herrera ’23 |

 Aimed at engaging young scholars in the possibilities of higher education, the Latino Business Student Association (LBSA) led several high school outreach initiatives in the Riverside area.
-Ernesto Sanchez ’22, the organization’s community service director, initiated this opportunity for LBSA members.
+Ernesto Sanchez ’22, the organization’s community service director, initiated this opportunity for LBSA members and emphasized its importance as part of the group’s mission to inspire future generations of students to pursue higher education.

-Acting as the Finance Director for LBSA, Lozada played a crucial role in gathering the funds necessary to make their project possible.
-Directors from the business school, UCR’s LGBT Resource Center, and Chicano Student Programs donated items that were raffled-off during the LBSA college presentations.
+Acting as the Finance Director for LBSA, Lozada also played a crucial role in ensuring the success of the outreach initiative.
+She was responsible for gathering the funds necessary to make their project possible.
+With support from directors at the School of Business, UCR’s LGBT Resource Center, and Chicano Student Programs, LBSA was able to secure donations of items that were raffled during the college presentations.
+These contributions not only added excitement to the events but also reinforced the sense of community that exists within UCR.

 High School students receiving swag